• Home

 Most Olympians don’t make money from their sport

 Mainstream athletes like Simone Biles can make millions from sponsorship deals.
-Meanwhile, a few lucky lesser-known athletes like Philippines gymnast Carlos Yulo may be set for life with a fully furnished $555,000 condo, over $200,000 in cash, and a lifetime supply of ramen to go with his medals if they are one of the rare medalists in their country’s history.
+Meanwhile, a few lucky lesser-known athletes like Philippines gymnast Carlos Yulo may be set for life with a fully furnished $555,000 condo, over $200,000 in cash, and a lifetime supply of ramen to go with their medals if they are one of the rare medalists in their country’s history.

 However, most Olympians don’t get lavished with these kinds of offers.

-Despite being the first American woman to medal in both the Summer and Winter Olympics, the track and bobsled star Lauryn Williams echoed Ramirez’ frustration, saying her phone wasn’t exactly buzzing with work opportunities, either.
+Despite being the first American woman to medal in both the Summer and Winter Olympics, the track and bobsled star Lauryn Williams echoed Ramirez’s frustration, saying her phone wasn’t exactly buzzing with work opportunities, either.

 “There’s this misconception that because I’m the first to do this thing—and still no one else has done it—that I’m booked all year long for speaking engagements … I get things here or there, but I can’t make a living from it,” she said.